Best places for pictures in Chicago, IL

 Chicago Board of Trade

-This gorgeous location is a very very popular spot for wedding photos, every time we go we pretty much plan on having to stand in line to take a picture on the weekend.
-Going early in the morning is recommended for better light and no line.
-The street is quiet so you can safely take photos in the middle of the street.
+This gorgeous location is a trendy spot for wedding photos (sometimes there is even a line of wedding parties for this spot!).
+Going early in the morning or midday is recommended for better light.
+The street is quiet so you can take photos in the middle of the street if you pay attention to your surroundings.

 Notes: For professional photography, no permit is necessary.